rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 Rust&rsquo;s numbers speak for themselves.
-As the [number 1 most loved language](<https://survey.stackoverflow.co/2022/?utm_source=so-owned&utm_medium=announcement-banner&utm_campaign=dev-survey-2022&utm_content=results#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages>) in the famous stack overflow survey for **seven years** in a row, it has also recently been released as part of Linux kernel - a feat that no language other than C has been able to accomplish.
+As the [number 1 most loved language](<https://survey.stackoverflow.co/2022/?utm_source=so-owned&utm_medium=announcement-banner&utm_campaign=dev-survey-2022&utm_content=results#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages>) in the famous stack overflow survey for **seven years** in a row, it has also recently been released as part of Linux kernel - a feat no language other than C has been able to accomplish.
 What&rsquo;s exciting about the language, to me, is that it provides something truly new in the art of how software is built.